cvasi-tktd/cvasi/doc/manual.md

-The lethality endpoint `L` has a value of `6.3e-5` which means that lethality has only marginally increased by 0.0063% compared to a control scenario without exposure.
+The lethality endpoint `L` has a value of `6.3e-5` which means that lethality has only marginally increased by 0.0063% compared to a control scenario without exposure to the contaminant.
 The columns `L.dat.start` and `L.dat.end` denote the period for which the effect level was observed.
-In case of *GUTS-RED* models, this refers to the whole simulation period.
+In case of *GUTS-RED* models, this usually refers to the whole simulation period.
 For certain assessments it may be necessary to evaluate all exposure periods of a certain length within the original series separately.
 This approach is referred to as a *moving exposure window*:

 ``` r
 # Setting up a custom scenario with a total simulation period of 14 days and